RUDRA-PRATAP-SINGH01/Distributed-rate-limiter/docs/architecture/sidecar-architecture.md

 1. `X-User-ID` header (production path).
 2. `?user_id=` query only if `ALLOW_QUERY_USER_ID=true`.

-The sidecar forwards identity to the limiter via **header**, not query string — harder to spoof from browser address bars and consistent with hierarchical tenant headers.
+The sidecar forwards identity to the limiter via **header**, not query string. harder to spoof from browser address bars and consistent with hierarchical tenant headers.

 Tenant resolution (`tenantID` helper):